 WNC Regionally Increasing Baccalaureate Nurses (WNC RIBN)

-WNC RIBN will dually admit and enroll you Southwestern Community College and Western Carolina University and provide you with a four year, seamless associate to baccalaureate nursing education.
-Unlike in a transitional BSN program, you will have the opportunity to begin working as an RN at the end of your third year in this option and pay mostly community college tuition rates.
+WNC RIBN will dually admit and enroll you at Southwestern Community College and Western Carolina University and provide you with a four - year, seamless associates to baccalaureate nursing education.
+Unlike in a BSN program, you will have the opportunity to begin working as an RN at the end of our third year in this option and pay mostly community college tuition rates.

-WNC RIBN makes an associate and bachelor’s degree in nursing both affordable and accessible.
-The first three years of WNC RIBN will be hosted on SCC”s campus with one class completed online through WCU each semester.
-Upon successful completion of the first three years, you will then finish your fourth year of classes through WCU.
+WNC RIBN makes an associate and bachelor's degree in nursing both affordable and accessible.
+The first three years of WNC RIBN are hosted on SCC's campus with one class completed online through WCU each third semester years 1 through 3.
+Upon successful completion of the first three years in the RIBN curriculum, you will then finish your fourth year of classes through WCU.

 Students are required to:

-2. Hold a documented, current, unrestricted credential as a Nurse Aide I (NAI) from the North Carolina Nurse Aide Registry and the Division of Health Service Regulation.
+- Hold a documented, current, unrestricted credential as a Nurse Aide I (NAI) from the North Carolina Nurse Aide Registry and the Division of Health Service Regulation or other health care current licensure by year 2 in the RIBN curriculum.

-4. Maintain a GPA of 2.5 or greater to progress in the RIBN option.
+- Maintain a GPA of 2.5 or greater and at least a "C"= 2.0 in every course to progress in the RIBN option at SCC.

-7. Year 1: enroll in general education courses at SCC and WCU as advised by the RIBN Nursing Student Advisor
+- Year 1: enroll in general education courses at SCC and WCU as advised by the RIBN Advisor.

-8. Year 2 and 3: enroll in Associate Degree Nursing courses at SCC and continue enrollment in WCU courses as advised by RIBN Nursing Student Advisor.
+- Year 2 and 3: enroll in Associate Degree Nursing courses at SCC and continue enrollment in WCU courses as advised by the RIBN Advisor.

-9. Year 4: home school will be WCU
+- Year 4: home school will be WCU.

-10. Successfully pass NCLEX –RN to progress to year 4.
+- Successfully pass NCLEX –RN to progress to year 4 with WCU.

 This program is approved by the